nnhjy/VintageDemo/Data/INFO.md

 - transmission capacity serves as the demand to be fulfilled by offshore wind generation
 - transmission OPEX is modelled as the `variable_cost` for wind asset (set in `flow-milestone.csv`)

-#TODO: transmission capacity > offshore wind installation capacity

 ## Residue power supply (modelled as Energy Not Served, ENS)

 - file: [input_ENS_prices_CY2009.xlsx](.\input_ENS_prices_CY2009.xlsx)
 - source: "ENTSO-E & ENTSOG TYNDP 2024 Scenarios  – Outputs" from 1.
 [TYNFP2024](https://2024.entsos-tyndp-scenarios.eu/download/)
 - Climate Year 2009 for consistency from 2030-2050
-- average annual marginal cost as the `variable_cost` for ens asset (set in `flow-milestone.csv`)
+- 90 percentile of the marginal costs as the `variable_cost` for ens asset (set in `flow-milestone.csv`)
+    - 2030: National Trend scenario (the only available)
+    - 2040 & 2050: Distributed Energy scenario (more pessimistic than the Global Ambition scenario)

 # Model setup

-#TODO: detail on milestone year and vintage profile: 2025 (start only), 2030, 2040, 2050 with vintage for each milestone -> model big enough
+#TODO: milestone year and vintage profile: 2025 (start only), 2030, 2040, 2050 with vintage for each milestone